deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “I… asked nicely?”

 “...Fascinating.”
 Nofl whipped a diagnostic wand out of its drawer and ran it over the prosthetic.
 “Oh…dear me.
-The composite bones *all* have hairline fractures.
-The synthetic calluses are wearing down, and there’s even some over-stress in the artificial musculature.
+The composite bones *all* have fractures, two of the metatarsals are more glue than composite at this point, the synthetic calluses are wearing down, and there’s even some over-stress in the artificial musculature.
 Julian dear, what *have* you been doing?
 Wrestling gorillas?”

-“Uh…lifting, and mentoring with the Ten’Gewek.”
+“Uh… Stuff.
+Mostly lifting, and mentoring with the Ten’Gewek.”

 “Wrestling gorillas indeed.
 Oh no, no, no this can’t keep up with you at all.
 Not unless you want to run it through a complete maintenance cycle every fortnight.”